patternfly/patternfly-org/packages/v4/src/content/design-guidelines/components/radio/radio.md

 id: Radio
 section: components
 ---
-**Radio buttons** are used to present the user with mutually exclusive choices.
-Radio buttons must always be presented in a group of two or more.
+A **radio button** is used to present the user with mutually exclusive choices.
+Always present radio buttons in groups of two or more.

 ## Usage
 Radio buttons allow users to select **one item** from a list of options.